 Stewart also continues his work on Global Administrative Law, with a focus on the governance of global regulation in environmental and other fields.
-He has published, with Benedict Kingsbury, “Administrative Tribunals of International Organizations from the Perspective of the Emerging Global Administrative Law” in “The Development and Effectiveness of International Administrative Law” (Olufemi Elias, ed.
+He is currently working on a major book on Global Administrative Law with NYU Professor Benedict Kingsbury that will be published by Oxford University Press.
+Also with Benedict Kingsbury, he recently published, “Administrative Tribunals of International Organizations from the Perspective of the Emerging Global Administrative Law” in “The Development and Effectiveness of International Administrative Law” (Olufemi Elias, ed.
 2012).
-He is teaching on law and global governance at Yale Law School this fall.

 Professor Stewart will teach Environmental Law and Global Governance in the fall and Climate Change Policy and the International Environmental Law Clinic in the spring.